Tutorial: Configure route filters for Microsoft peering: Azure CLI

 Make a list of BGP community values you want to use in the route filter.

-Step 2: Create a route filter and a filter rule
+Create a route filter and a filter rule

 A route filter can have only one rule, and the rule must be of type 'Allow'.
 This rule can have a list of BGP community values associated with it.
+The command

 az network route-filter create only creates a route filter resource.
 After you create the resource, you must then create a rule and attach it to the route filter object.
-Run the following command to create a route filter resource:

 az network route-filter create -n MyRouteFilter -g MyResourceGroup